 When you open the app, you will be asked whether you want to get a new wallet or restore an old one.
 You will also see a QR code, send, and receive buttons accompanied by the current exchange rate and some other critical pieces of information:

 When you hit the “accounts” tab, you can immediately back up the private key automatically generated for the wallet.
 This is an important feature that makes sure you take steps to secure funds if your phone is lost.

 When you click on the Business tab, you will see their business partners – Ledger, Trezor, Purse, and SaferVPN.

 You can also seamlessly switch between Bitcoin to regular fiat currencies like USD and Euros with ease.

 Let’s look at some of the essential features of MyCelium:

 - It is free to use apart from the transaction cost for miners.
-Mycelium’s miner fees range from 0.08 mBTC/kb for low priority transaction to 1 mBTC/kb for highest priority, where 1 mBTC equals 0.00100000 BTC.
+Mycelium’s miner fees range from 0.08 mBTC/kb for low priority transactions to 1 mBTC/kb for the highest priority, where 1 mBTC equals 0.00100000 BTC.

 - You get 100% control over your private keys.
 They will be inside your device as long as you export them.

 - There is no need to download the entire Bitcoin blockchain.

 - Mycelium manages multiple accounts and never reuse addresses (BIP32, BIP44).
 It offers support for BIP38 keys.